steveyminecraft/docker-pihole/README.md

 Requirements
 ------------

-This anisble role requires docker and docker compose to be installed on the host before deployment I recommend geerlingguy.docker to be used
+Docker needs to be installed on the host

 Role Variables
 --------------